 This course is intended for students with prior knowledge of financial analysis (either by coursework or by practical experience), or with strong analytical backgrounds.
 It assumes that students are familiar with the material covered in the pre-term preparation course (FNCE604).
 As a result, it is only available to those students who successfully passed the Finance Placement Exam at the end of the pre-term, or waived the core by credentials.
 This course is not suitable for students new to finance and with limited analytical backgrounds.
+This course is hard.
+The pace is fast, and it requires a major investment of time and effort outside class.
+It aims to teach you to think and have a deep understanding of the material, rather than follow algorithms.
+Therefore, it will be insufficient just to be able to plug numbers into formulas to do well in this class.

 Together with FNCE604, this course forms the foundation for subsequent courses in corporate finance, corporate valuation, investments, and financial derivatives.
 Its purpose is to develop a framework for analyzing a firm's investment and financing decisions.
 The course will start where FNCE604 ends.
 More precisely, it will provide an introduction to capital budgeting techniques under uncertainty, asset valuation, the operation and efficiency of capital markets, the optimal capital structure and dividend policy of the firm, and options.
+In short, it will cover all the topics of a typical semester-long finance introduction class in six weeks.1